-3.1.
+- 3.1.
 Children under the age of 10 must be supervised at all times by a responsible adult (16 years or older).
-If a child is attending a Library program, a parent or designated caregiver must be aware of the location and behavior of his/her child.
+If a child is attending a Library program, a parent or designated caregiver must be aware of the location and behavior of his/her child. - 3.2.

-3.2.
 Children ages 10 -17 may use the Library on their own provided that they comply with Patron Code of Conduct and additional Library policies.
 Parents/caregivers are still, however, responsible for the behavior of their children.
 If children do not comply with Library policies, Library staff may ask them to leave Library property, and the police may be contacted.
 If a child of this age group is not able to leave the Library without an adult, he/she should not be in the Library alone.
 Children must also have the phone number of a parent/caregiver that may be contacted in an emergency.
-In addition, any damage caused by a child is the responsibility of the parent or legal guardian, and will be subject to financial liability for damages.
+In addition, any damage caused by a child is the responsibility of the parent or legal guardian, and will be subject to financial liability for damages. - 3.3.

-3.3.
 The safety of children left alone in the Library is a serious concern of the Library staff.
 The staff, however, has many duties to perform in order to serve all the residents in Pawling.
 Library staff cannot monitor the behavior and safety of children using the Library.
-The responsibility for the safety and behavior of children in the Library rests with the parent/caregiver and not with the Library staff.
+The responsibility for the safety and behavior of children in the Library rests with the parent/caregiver and not with the Library staff. - 3.4.

-3.4.
 The Library is not responsible for children without a ride home at closing.
 Library staff will exercise appropriate procedures to ensure the safety of unattended children when the Library is closing.
 Parents/caregivers are responsible for being aware of the Library's hours of operation.
-Staff members are prohibited from providing transportation to a patron.
+Staff members are prohibited from providing transportation to a patron. - 3.5.

-3.5.
 Parents/caregivers must also keep in mind that the Library may close unexpectedly for reasons out of the staff's control, such as a power outage, loss of heat, inclement weather, etc. Children should know what to do should this occur.
 Library staff cannot give rides to any child.
 If no ride has arrived within 15 minutes after closing time, staff will call the Dutchess County Sheriff's Department.
 Two Library staff members will wait for the sheriff with the child.
 Staff will record the parent's/caregiver's name, address, telephone number and the child's name.
 Once found, the parent/caregiver will be given a copy of the Service to Children & Youth Policy.
-Staff will refer any additional incidents to the police department.

-3.6.
+Staff will refer any additional incidents to the police department. - 3.6.
+Children under the age of 12 must have a parent/guardian signature to register for a library card.
+Children between the ages of 12 and 15 who register for a card without a parent/guardian signature will be limited to borrowing two items at a time. - 3.6.
 Violation of the Service to Children & Youth Policy may result in suspension of Library privileges for the family.

+Updated by the Library Board of Trustees April 21, 2022